Happiness Versus PleasureBy Dr. Margaret Paul

 We are a pleasure seeking society, yet this is not leading to happiness.
-Discover the secret to achieving the deep and abiding happiness that we all seek, as well as the vast difference between happiness and momentary pleasure.
+Discover the secret to achieving the deep and abiding happiness that we all seek.

 There is a huge difference between happiness and pleasure.
 Pleasure is a momentary feeling that comes from something external - a good meal, our stock going up, making love, and so on.
 Pleasure has to do with the positive experiences of our senses, and with good things happening.
 Pleasurable experiences can give us momentary feelings of happiness, but this happiness does not last long because it is dependent upon external events and experiences.
 We have to keep on having the good experiences - more food, more drugs or alcohol, more money, more sex, more things - in order to feel pleasure.
 As a result, many people become addicted to these external experiences, needing more and more to feel a short-lived feeling of happiness.

 He had Everything but he was not Happy

 Thomas sought my counseling services because he "had everything" - his own successful business, a lovely wife and children, a beautiful home, and time to enjoy life.
 Yet he was not happy.
 While he had momentary feelings of happiness while watching a ball game or socializing with his friends, he also felt anxious and depressed much of the time.
 In fact, the anxiety had become so bad that he was having almost constant stomach pain, which his doctor told him was from stress.